 I'M A PHOTOGRAPHER.

-I'm based out of San Diego, California and newly married to my sweetheart-of-a-husband, Jacob.
+I'm based out of San Diego, California and married to my sweetheart-of-a-husband, Jacob.
 I love a good cup of coffee (but really, who doesn’t?), Billy Joel’s my favorite piano man, and West Elm holds the key to my interior decorating heart.
 Art has and always will be where my heart lies.
 Music, architecture, drawing, writing, and theatre have all played a major role in my life and ultimately led me to an unexpected adoration for photography, specifically telling stories through it.
 Elsewhere, you can often find me on the hunt for the perfect Bloody Mary, reading something good (send me your rec's!), skipping around the farmer’s market because I’m a hippie about food, occasionally running or hiking, or planning my next road trip with my husband.

 Prior to photography, I worked in direct sales + e-commerce in the wine industry where I honed my interest in the art of selling a product which eventually led me to developing the commercial photography branch of Plum & Oak.